 Always a Castle… Not Always a Tea Room…

-The story of two immigrant families is tightly woven into the fabric of the elegant Victorian Romanesque revival home standing at 1307 Massachusetts Street, known locally as the “Castle” or the Castle Tea Room.
+The story of two immigrant families is tightly woven into the fabric of the elegant, Victorian Romanesque revival home standing at 1307 Massachusetts Street, known locally as the “Castle” or the Castle Tea Room.
 John N. Roberts, who would build the Castle, descends from a Scottish family who immigrated to America in the 1600s.
 The second family emigrated from Czechoslovakia around the turn of the century.
-Their offspring, Libuse “Libby” Kriz-Fiorito, would save the Castle and make it a social landmark for Lawrence, Kansas and preserve it for posterity.
+Their offspring, Libuse “Libby” Kriz-Fiorito, would save the Castle and make it a social landmark for Lawrence and preserve it for posterity.

-In 1869 John N. Roberts, a civil war veteran, and his wife Emily moved from Ohio to Kansas to establish their business and family in Lawrence.
+In 1869, Civil War veteran John N. Roberts, and his wife Emily moved from Ohio to Kansas to establish their business and family in Lawrence.
 The Roberts had one daughter, Isabel, affectionately named Belle.
 They built a new life for themselves, becoming prominent members of the Lawrence community.
-Roberts built his fortune by designing and manufacturing containers and distinguished himself in business, real estate, politics, and leadership.
+Roberts built his fortune designing and manufacturing containers and distinguished himself in business, real estate, politics, and leadership.
 His honorific title as “General” stems from his service as adjutant general of the Kansas National Guard.

-Befitting their wealth and prominence in the community, the Roberts completed the construction of their new home, known as the “Castle”, in 1894.
+Befitting their wealth and prominence in the community, the Roberts completed the construction of their new home, known as the “Castle” in 1894.
 They moved from their somewhat modest wood frame house into a new cut stone mansion deemed to be “one of the largest and most beautiful homes in the city,” by newspaper reporters.
-The architecture and the fine stone work, as well as its tower, hearkens back to the castles of Scotland.
+The architecture and fine stone work, as well as its tower, hearkens back to the castles of Scotland.